Education Programs

 5.1 Extreme Events

 The surface of the Earth is a complex, ever-changing landscape.
-From earthquakes and volcanoes to floods and tsunamis, there are many constructive and deconstructive processes that impact the lives of this planet’s many species.
+From earthquakes and volcanoes to floods and tsunamis, there are many constructive and destructive forces that impact the lives of this planet’s many species.
+These changes on earth are also exacerbated by human impact.
 Come along and discover how animals are able to adapt to and survive these extreme events.

 Standards: S5E1b, S5P1b, 4-ESS2-1